hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

   :alt: After logged in into the sv UI

 The SV UI presents also some useful debug information for the CometBFT node.
 To see it, click on the "CometBFT Debug Info" tab.
-If your CometBFT is configured correctly, and it has connectivity to all other nodes, you should see ``n_peers`` that is equal to the size of the SVC, excluding your own node, and you should see all peer SV members listed as peers (their human-friendly names will be listed in the ``moniker`` fields).
+If your CometBFT is configured correctly, and it has connectivity to all other nodes, you should see ``n_peers`` that is equal to the size of the DSO, excluding your own node, and you should see all peer SV members listed as peers (their human-friendly names will be listed in the ``moniker`` fields).

 .. _sv-ui-global-domain: